-Using unstructured documentation is a good idea if you want to enter maintenance and emergency information on the object in free text, to provide instructions within the Automation Engine, etc.
+Basically, you will write unstructured documentation to enter maintenance and emergency information on the object in free text, to provide How-tos within the Automation Engine, etc.

 Structured documentation can be used to split complex object information in well-arranged parts.
-In the structured documentation pages you can use the Automation Engine scripting language to read values using Scripts (SCRI).
-The parameters contained on this page can be queried by other executable objects.
+In the structured documentation pages you can use the Automation Engine script language to read values using a Script Object (SCRI).
+The parameters contained in this page can then be queried by other executable objects.

 Apart from attributes and text, you can also enter links to files, folders, documents, Intranet or Internet.
 The linked files and documents open in the associated programs and the URLs call the standard browser, depending on the programs that are installed and on the PC configuration.

 The names of nodes and attributes must comply with the XML naming conventions, that is, you can use alphanumerical characters as well as "-", ".", "_".

 - The first character of a name cannot be either a number or "." or "-".

 - Do not use colons.
 They are reserved characters.

 - Names cannot begin with "XML", whether uppercase or lowercase.